thegetty/mummy-portraits-2/content/pdf-epub-copyright.md

 </div>
 <div class="distribution no-break-container">

-Distributed in the United States and Canada by the University of&nbsp;Chicago&nbsp;Press
+Distributed in the United States and Canada by <br />the University of&nbsp;Chicago&nbsp;Press

 Distributed outside the United States and Canada by Yale&nbsp;University&nbsp;Press,&nbsp;London